MarkPinsker/23-Conjecture/README.md

 ## How does it work

 The program splits into three main parts, the first two precalculate arrays which are used to optimise the third part.
-The fourth part loops through values of n and finds candidate values of x, y, z and w which rule n out as a sum of two squares and two positive cubes.
+The third part loops through values of n and finds candidate values of x, y, z and w which rule n out as a sum of two squares and two positive cubes.

 ### 1. Calculate all positive integers up to specified limit which cannot be written as \$y^2 + z^3 +w^3$
 See [OEIS A022557](https://oeis.org/A022557)